gabber-dev/gabber/README.md

 Gabber provides SDKs to help you integrate these services into your applications quickly.

 Currently available SDKs include:
-- **JavaScript/TypeScript SDK** — framework-agnostic client library for Node.js, browsers, Bun, and Deno.
+- **[JavaScript/TypeScript SDK](sdks/javascript/)** — framework-agnostic client library for Node.js, browsers, Bun, and Deno.
 Ideal for backend services or non-React frontends.
-- **React SDK**: prebuilt hooks, providers, and UI components for building Gabber-powered apps in React or React Native with minimal setup.
-Wraps the Typescript SDK.
+- **[React SDK](sdks/react/)**: prebuilt hooks, providers, and UI components for building Gabber-powered apps in React or React Native with minimal setup.
+Wraps the TypeScript SDK.
-- **Python SDK**: for backend integrations, prototyping, scripting, Rasberry Pi, etc. (Coming Soon)
+- **[Python SDK](sdks/python/)**: for backend integrations, prototyping, scripting, Raspberry Pi, etc.
 - **Unity SDK**: for giving eyes, ears, and a voice to your Unity games & simulations.
 (Coming Soon)
 - **iOS SDK**: (Coming Soon, let us know if this is a priority for you.)
 - **Android SDK**: (Coming Soon, let us know if this is a priority for you.)